Northwestern Medicine, Lurie Children’s Hospital and the Drug Enforcement Administration team up for National Prescription Drug Take Back Day

 In an effort to take unused medications out of the community and to provide a safe and convenient method of disposal, Northwestern Medicine and Ann & Robert H. Lurie Children’s Hospital of Chicago are coming together with the Drug Enforcement Administration (DEA) to host collection sites for National Prescription Drug Take Back Day on Saturday, April 28 from 10 am to 2 pm.

 Community members may dispose of pills and patches at three Northwestern Medicine locations in the city and suburbs.
 No needles, sharps or liquids will be accepted.
 The locations are:

 - Lavin Family Pavilion at Northwestern Memorial Hospital – 259 E Erie Chicago, IL (in the Lavin driveway – cars must enter from Erie St.)

-- Northwestern Medicine Convenient Care St. Charles – 2900 Foxfield Rd., St. Charles, IL (on the east side of the parking lot by Kirk Road)
+- Northwestern Medicine Immediate Care St. Charles – 2900 Foxfield Rd., St. Charles, IL (on the east side of the parking lot by Kirk Road)

 National Prescription Drug Take Back Day addresses a vital public safety and public health issue.
 Medicines that languish in home cabinets are highly susceptible to diversion, misuse, and abuse.

 “Northwestern Medicine is proud to partner with Lurie Children’s Hospital and the DEA for National Prescription Drug Take Back Day to provide our community with a safe and responsible way to conveniently dispose of their unused medications,” said Jonah Stulberg, MD, a general surgeon at Northwestern Memorial Hospital who is leading Northwestern Medicine’s opioid reduction strategies.
 “For healthcare providers, opioids are an important tool for managing our patients’ pain, but if we prescribe these medications then we must also take responsibility for ensuring excess pills can be safely disposed of and taken out of the community.”